Saul Mandel

-Saul Mandel (January 21, 1926 – August 14, 2011) was an illustrator, artist, animator and graphic designer in the advertising field.
+Saul Mandel (January 21, 1926 – August 14, 2011) was an illustrator, animator and graphic designer in the advertising field.
 He was most known for designing the Jolly Green Giant, the 1986 Puppy Love postage stamp, and a poster for The Incredible, Edible Egg marketing campaign.

-Mandel's work in advertising had covered many types of products, such as: automobiles, airlines, milk, candy and alcohol.
-He had worked companies such as, NBC, AT&T, General Motors and Life and a variety of nonprofit groups, such as the Boy Scouts of America and the Advertising Council.
+Mandel's work in advertising covered many types of products, including automobiles, airlines, milk, candy and alcohol.
+He worked for companies including NBC, AT&T, General Motors and Life and a variety of nonprofit groups, including the Boy Scouts of America and the Advertising Council.

 Works

 The Jolly Green Giant

 One of Mandel's famous characters, he described this as his favorite project: "I had the most fun with it.
 Nobody inhibited me in what I did, what I tried to do and how I did it."

 "Puppy Love" Stamps 1986

 Created for United States Postal Service, the stamp had been described as 'too cute' for adult to use.
 Yet its popularity led to the creation of merchandise, which still be purchased at the post office.